HACKERRrahul/Jwt_Authentiaction_App/README.md

 ## Introduction

 The `jwt_authentication_app` is designed to provide secure authentication using JWTs.
-It includes user management features such as registration and login.
+It includes user management features such as user_registration, get_user and user_login.
 It also has feature of refresh token which reduces redundant logins.

 ## Features

 - User registration
+- Get user
 - User login
 - JWT-based authentication
 - Refresh JWT token